SeoMix/seokey-free/readme.txt

 The result: you can configure and use SEOKEY much faster than with any other SEO plugin.

-With our global and individual content analysis, you'll be able to correct all your content immediately!
+With our global audit and our individual content analysis, you'll be able to correct all your content immediately!

 ### SEO toolbox (redirections, images ALT editor, etc.)